jalagar/animated-art-engine/README.md

 ## How to run?

-Load the png files into the `/layers` folder where each layer is a folder, and each folder contains another attribute folder which contains the individual frames.
-They should be named `0.png` -> `X.png` and there should be a `rarity.json` file with the rarity defined.
+Load the png files into the `/layers` folder where each layer is a folder, and each folder contains another attribute folder which contains the individual frames and a rarity percentage.
+For example if you wanted a background layer you would have `/layers/background/blue#20` and `/layers/background/red#20`.

+In each attribute folder, the frames should be named `0.png` -> `X.png`.
 See code or [step 1](#step-1) for folder structure.

 Update `global_config.json` with: